dortania/GPU-Buyers-Guide/README.md

 **Ivy Bridge i3/5/7-3XXX Highest Supported OS: Current/Catalina**

 Regarding the HD 4000, it's completely native with Catalina.
-The HD 2500 on the other hand only has partial support in Mojave for quick sync features as hardware acceleration is [unsupported](https://olarila.com/forum/viewtopic.php?t=7714)
+The HD 2500 on the other hand only has partial support in Mojave for quick sync features as hardware acceleration is [unsupported](https://olarila.com/forum/viewtopic.php?t=7714) so you will need a compataible GPU for display purposes

 Supported iGPUs: